Migration as a Global Challenge:

 The conference participants made a number of recommendations as to their own responsibilities, and to the role of politicians and practitioners.
 These included the following: that there should be a right not to have to migrate, but that if people opt to or are forced to migrate, it is of utmost importance that academics “stir the pot”, pursue a holistic approach, and create and promote a discourse on empathy and the obligation to protect migrants.
 In any case, we have to consider that migration needs careful planning and the sharing of responsibilities on the part of all actors involved as well as their willingness to engage in dialogue.

-We are extremely grateful to the University of Göttingen’s President Prof. Dr. Ulrike Beisiegel and Vice-President Prof. Dr. Hiltraud Caspar-Hehne for their support, from the very beginning, for the foundation of the Centre for Global Migration Studies.
+We are extremely grateful to the University of Göttingen’s President Prof. Dr. Ulrike Beisiegel, to Vice-President Prof. Dr. Hiltraud Casper-Hehne and to the deans of the six member faculties for their support, from the very beginning, for the foundation of the Centre for Global Migration Studies.
+We are also very grateful to the Max Planck Institute for the Study of Religious and Ethnic Diversity for their collaboration.

 We would also like to thank the Deutsche Forschungsgemeinschaft (DFG) and the Ministry for Science and Culture of Lower Saxony for sponsoring the conference.